Sprinkler System Basics from Lee Engineering – Dallas, Fort Worth

 Despite the recent erratic temperature fluctuations, Dallas area homeowners are beginning to plan for warmer weather.
 Before planting new landscaping this spring, it is wise to perform a check-up on your irrigation.
 Use the following information as a guideline to prep your irrigation system for summer’s increase in water demands.

-Types of Spray Heads
+Types of Sprinkler Heads

 There are many variations of sprinkler head designs.
 Depending on your specific needs, your irrigation system may have a combination of the following sprinkler heads: